 To qualify, businesses must:

-not already be in the process of applying for government funding for productivity support through a separate scheme (with the exception of specific Covid-related assistance)
+- not already be applying for government funding for productivity support through a separate scheme (with the exception of specific COVID related assistance)

 The following entities and projects are excluded from the scheme:

-Government departments, States-owned entities, arms-length organisations, charities and not for profit organisations (support available through fiscal stimulus funding
+- Government departments, States-Owned Entities, Arms-Length Organisations, charities and not for profit organisations

-companies which have already made an application to the PSS pilot.
+- companies that have already made a successful application to the PSS in 2022

 How to apply

 Read the Scheme Guidance and ensure you are eligible to apply

 Jersey Business to express an interest in the scheme

 - Work with Jersey Business to develop the application.
 Jersey Business will carry out a Business Health Check and a review of the project

 - Jersey Business will submit the final application to Government on your behalf.
 They will include their comments on the application